tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

-where HKDF-Expand-Label and Transcript-Hash are as defined in {{RFC8446}}, Section 7.1, "0" indicates a string of Hash.length bytes set to zero, and ClientHelloInner...ServerHelloECHConf refers to the sequence of handshake messages beginning with the first ClientHello and ending with ServerHelloECHConf.
+where HKDF-Expand-Label and Transcript-Hash are as defined in {{RFC8446}}, Section 7.1, "0" indicates a string of Hash.length bytes set to zero, and ClientHelloInner...ServerHelloECHConf refers to the sequence of handshake messages beginning with the first ClientHelloInner and ending with ServerHelloECHConf.
+(Note that ClientHelloInner and ServerHelloECHConf messages replace the ClientHello and ServerHello messages in the transcript hash sequence as specified in Section 4.1.1 of {{RFC8446}}.
 Finally, the backend server constructs its ServerHello message so that it is equal to ServerHelloECHConf but with the last 8 bytes of ServerHello.random set to `accept_confirmation`.

 The backend server MUST NOT perform this operation if it negotiated TLS 1.2 or below.
 Note that doing so would overwrite the downgrade signal for TLS 1.3 (see